notmike101/craigslist-poster/README.md

 # README #

+## THIS IS NO LONGER MAINTAINED, BUT I AM OPEN TO MERGING PULL REQUESTS FOR NEW FEATURES ##

 ### What this does ###

 This python script was created to automate the process of posting craigslist ads while emulating a real user via the Selenium browser engine.
 It has the ability to spin content in the post title and post body to allow for completely dynamic ads.